-As I want to ensure that only the highest quality, fully-enhanced images are showcased in publication, vendor portfolios, and industry websites, you may not manipulate, sell, publish or share images with your wedding vendors without consent.
+As I want to ensure that only the highest quality images are showcased in publication, vendor portfolios, and industry websites, I kindly ask that you do not manipulate, sell, publish or share images with your wedding vendors without consent.

 12.)
 Do you retouch my Digital Files?